Introducing Jazz to Area Students

-Professional musicians, led by Bay Area percussionist and educator Babatunde Lea, spend an intense week in six different area schools.
-Two troupes of musicians each visit three schools a day for consecutive days each spring, and all meet up at the Raven Theater for a fifth day of combined performance and engagement.
-Beginning with percussion and continuing through rhythm, melody and vocals, every fifth grade student in the area learns about the history and fundamentals of jazz.
+Professional musicians, led by Bay Area percussionist and educator Babatunde Lea, spend an intense week in six area schools.
+Two groups of musicians each visit three schools a day for consecutive days each spring, and all meet up at the Raven Theater for a fifth day of combined performance and engagement.
+Beginning with percussion and continuing through rhythm, melody and vocals, every fifth grade student in the area learns about the history and fundamentals of jazz and the jazz band.

 The first day of Operation Jazz Band begins with the oldest form of music, drumming and percussion.
 Schoolrooms are filled with sound and laughter!
 Students learn call-and-response techniques, and how this form of communication among slaves made its way into jazz music.